MicrosoftDocs/edge-developer/microsoft-edge/hosting/webview2/GettingStarted.md

 ![showURL](images/showURL.PNG)

 Congratulations, you've just built your first WebView2 app!

+## Next Steps
-There are plenty of WebView2 functionalities that are not covered in this walkthrough, please explore [API reference](reference-webview2) for more details.
+There are plenty of WebView2 functionalities that are not covered in this walkthrough.

+To learn more:
+- Checkout [WebView2 API Sample](https://github.com/MicrosoftEdge/WebView2Samples/tree/master/WebView2APISample) for a comprehensive example of our SDK's capabilities.
+- Please explore [API reference](reference-webview2) for detailed information about out API.

 ## Feedback